solana-foundation/developer-content/content/guides/javascript/get-program-accounts.md

 that match a particular set of bytes at a particular position. `memcmp` requires two arguments:

-- `offset`: The position at which to begin comparing data.
-This position is measured in bytes and is expressed as an integer.
+- `offset`: the position at which to begin comparing data.
+This position is
+  measured in bytes and is expressed as an integer.
-- `bytes`: The data that should match the account's data.
-This is represented as a base-58 encoded string should be limited to less than 129 bytes.
+- `bytes`: the data that should match the account's data.
+This is represented as
+  a base-58 encoded string should be limited to less than 129 bytes.

 It's important to note that `memcmp` will only return results that are an exact